-This interview features Margaux Alvarez who competed in The CrossFit Games in 2013, 2014 & 2015.
-I’ve known Margaux for a few years, and I’ve enjoyed watching her grow, train and compete.
+This interview features Margaux Alvarez who competed in The CrossFit Games 6x!
+I’ve known Margaux since 2012 and I’ve enjoyed watching her grow, train and compete.
 Margaux’s mentality absolutely sets her apart, and she is a great role model in this sport because of how she carries herself.
 She understands what it takes to get to the top, but she truly enjoys the journey as well.
 Margaux is a special person and I’ve enjoyed getting to know her better.

 Check out Margaux’s answers to my interview questions and learn more about the mindset of this incredibly talented athlete.